-Permits the system to turn sections on for new areas to be covered and off for areas that have already been covered (refer to page 201).
+Permits the system to turn sections on for new areas to be covered and off for areas that have already been covered.

-Variable rate control
+Variable rate control (X25 Max only)

-Works with a prescription map to vary application rates over the mapped areas (refer to page 166).
+Works with a prescription map to vary application rates over the mapped areas (refer to page 140).